 5.0 Learn by doing

-Making time to pause and reflect together helps us build shared leadership, celebrate achievements, get new insights about how and what we are doing, as well as ideas for improving.
-It helps us learn together and from each other.
-It helps us tell our story to others we want to influence in ways they can hear and value.
+Learning by doing in CLD is about an ongoing adaptive cycle of regular planning, action, reflection and learning.
+Making time to pause and reflect together helps us build shared leadership, celebrate achievements, get new insights about how and what we are doing, plan next action steps and improve our mahi.
+Learning together can grow into more structured evaluation – both help us tell our story to others we want to influence in ways they can hear and value.

 Start from where you are and consider these key questions when making time to pause and reflect together.

-Why do we want to reflect on and assess our work?
+Why do we want to learn, reflect on and assess our work?

-How might we plan our reflection and learning?
+How might we get started on learning, reflection and assessment?

 This material has been collected from a wide variety of sources and contributors.
 Please honour the mana of those who produced and shared these resources by always acknowledging the whakapapa of where any resource you share has come from.